-Note from Gwen & Shannon: We’ve revamped the Tweens & Teens category and it now features real-life answers from real-life moms who have tweens and/or teenagers.
+Note from Gwen & Shannon: This Tweens & Teens Q&A features real-life answers from NWA mamas.
 We’ve asked the moms to write anonymously so they can be as brutally honest as possible.
 One of the moms featured here is also a licensed professional counselor so she is tackling these questions both personally and professionally.

 I know teenagers are supposed to separate from parents, but the emotional distance between me and my teenage daughter is killing me lately.
 How do I “let her go” and keep her close at the same time?

 Boy do I remember this stage!
 It feels terrible, but intellectually you know that it’s a normal part of growing up.
 One thing that helped me and my daughter was that we had a conversation one day where we “named it and claimed it.”
 We talked about how we both recognized what was happening and admitted that even though it is a normal stage (emotional separation), it still causes some heartache on both sides.

 The ironic thing is the way teenagers seem to vacillate between seeming SO INDEPENDENT one moment, then utterly helpless, hapless and CLUELESS the next!
 Giving my daughter distance when she needed (or demanded!) it, but remaining available when she did seem to need or want me around (which wasn’t often!) was my strategy.
 I’m happy to report that we both survived the emotional separation and are slowly but surely drawing closer together — now that she lives five hours away!